 - It allows customers to focus on you, when they are in your booth and not get distracted by your neighbors.

 So what does this mean?

-5×10 Booths: 5×10 booths are all up against a wall, so if you do not have a backdrop, it’s not the end of the world.
+5×10 Booths: Even though 5×10 booths are all up against a wall, you will still need a backdrop.
 However, there are still advantages to having one.
 For example, you cannot hang anything on the facility walls –at all–.
 (This is in our permit.)
 So if you have a back wall, you will have a much easier time hanging things that need to be hung.

 10×10 Booths: Some 10×10’s are against a wall, but most are not.
 So if you have an 10×10 booth, plan on bringing “walls.”
 There are a number of good solutions for this:

 Use your 10×10 tent.
 Yes, using a 10×10 straight-legged tent frame is a perfectly good solution.
 Use the frame as the structure, and then hang drapes.
 The most cost-effective drapes at the right size can be found here: https://www.onlineeei.com/shop_drapes.cfm.
 Keep in mind that you will need 3-4 panels per 10ft.

 In a pinch, you can use the vinyl sides that you would for an outdoor show would also work.
 It’s not recommended because it can make your booth hot and uncomfortable.
 If you do choose to go with this option, then I strongly recommend getting the vinyl as clean as possible.
 You don’t want muddy walls!